ningkko/220Sprints/README.md

 # CSC220-Sprints
 Short exercises written in class.
-Spring 2018, @Smith\
+Spring 2018, at Smith\
 Instructed by @R. Jordan Crouser

 Languages used: